02 Nov 2022

 Q & A

 The host shared an information about the third meeting of the Basel Convention Plastic Waste Partnership Working Group, which will take place also in Punta Del Este in Uruguay on 23-25 November.

 Q: Is it necessary to represent an accredited organization to participate in the stakeholders consultation that are taking place virtually 1?

 Jyoti MATHUR-FILIPP: Participation to the INC-1 multi-stakeholder dialogue is limited to accredited organizations.
-UNEP had encouraged organizations to undergo the MEA accreditation process.
+UNEP had encouraged organizations to apply early as they are using the MEA accreditation process.
 For online registration in events at the margins at the INC-1, accreditation is not necessary.

 H.E.
 Colin MURDOCH: How difficult will this process be ?
 I think we need to look at the complexity of plastics and how difficult it will be to come up with this treaty.
 A few elements matter here.
 First, there is no chairman yet for the INC-1.
 Yet, leadership matters.
 You can’t measure or count it, but it matters to the success and the outcome.
 Secondly, it seems that geopolitics has inserted itself into the process and the Russian Federation has objected to any member of the EU being on the Bureau.
 This adds to the complexity of what is achievable in Punta del Este.
 We ought to take very careful account of the obstacles in front of us and how we can go about surmounting these obstacles to achieve our objective.

 Closing | Damaris CARNAL, Switzerland’s Focal Point for United Nations Environment Programme & Plastic Pollution INC

 Switzerland would like to thank the organizers of the event for bringing us together and for making sure that the work we’re doing is known to ensure accountability in the process.
 Switzerland also thanks the INC Secretariat and Uruguay for the preparations of INC-1.
 To summarize key points from this session: